vale981/agent/README.md

 ## What is next

 The INDIHUB-network is in its beta release at the moment.
-We board new host on the network, collect data to most importantly - feedback from our first hosts.
+We board new hosts on the network, collect data and most importantly - feedback from our first hosts.

 Also we work on partnerships.
 If you are interested please send us email at [info@indihub.space](mailto:info@indihub.space).